Emmanuellsensai/CHECKPOINT-PREP-FELLOWSHIP-1/README.md

 1. Derive the `(int(c) - 32) * 9 + 1` formula from scratch.
 2. Why use a map at all?
 What does it buy you over recomputing the index every time?
+3. Why `strings.Builder` instead of `line += ...` in the row loop?
+(Hint: strings are immutable.)
-3. What type is the value stored in the map, and why a slice of 8 and not one string?
+4. What type is the value stored in the map, and why a slice of 8 and not one string?
 4. Why does the outer loop run exactly 8 times?
 5. Why is the inner loop over characters and the outer loop over rows, not the other way round?
 6. What breaks if you forget the `+ 1` when building the map?